-Some of the types of cloud computing include private clouds, public clouds, hybrid clouds, and multi-clouds.
+Some types of cloud computing include private clouds, public clouds, hybrid clouds, and multi-clouds.
 Another common approach to categorizing cloud computing falls into the categories of Software-as-a-Service (SaaS), Platforms-as-a-Service (PaaS), and Infrastructure-as-a-Service (IaaS).
-Choosing a type of cloud computing depends on the given needs of the business.
-They say that No 2 clouds are the same and no 2 cloud services are used to solve the same problem.
-Let’s take a closer look at Software as a Service, Platform as a Service, and Infrastructure as a Service now.
+Choosing a cloud computing type depends on the business’s given needs.
+They say that No two clouds are the same and no two cloud services are used to solve the same problem.
+Let’s take a closer look at Software as a Service, Platform as a Service, and Infrastructure as a Service.

 A pyramid with three levels sometimes represents the types of cloud computing.
 The top of the pyramid is known as Software-as-a-Service, or (SaaS).
-At this level of the cloud pyramid are products that are run and managed by the service provider entirely.
-The consumer of the service does not worry about how the service is maintained.
+At this level of the cloud pyramid are products run and managed by the service provider entirely.
+The service consumer does not worry about how the service is maintained.
 It is assumed that the service will be working and available at all times.
-In all likelihood, you are already a user of a Software-as-a-Service product since some of the most popular applications available today are in fact Software-as-a-Service offerings.
-These would include things like Salesforce, Gmail, Office 365, and more.
+In all likelihood, you are already a user of a Software-as-a-Service product since some of the most popular applications available today are Software-as-a-Service offerings.
+These include Salesforce, Gmail, Office 365, and more.
 SaaS is designed directly for customers.
-It represents an end-user wanting to use the software as they would on their local device, but in this case, the software is in the cloud and not on the local machine.
+It represents an end-user wanting to use the Software as they would on their local device, but in this case, the Software is in the cloud and not on the local machine.
 You are responsible for configuring the solution features with SaaS.

 The foundation of cloud computing is at the bottom level of the cloud pyramid and is known as Infrastructure-as-a-Service or (IaaS).
 Infrastructure-as-a-Service (IaaS) provides the basic building blocks for cloud-based Information Technology.
 At this level of cloud computing, administrators are provided access to software-defined networking features, virtual machines for computing power, and different types of data storage applications.
 A Virtual Machine is IaaS Infrastructure as a service.
-With Infrastructure-as-a-Service you don’t worry about the IT staff, data centers, or physical hardware.
-This is really the most important type of cloud computing since we can’t have Software-as-a-Service applications or Platforms-as-a-Service applications without the foundation level Infrastructure-as-a-Service.
-The biggest players in cloud computing for Infrastructure-as-a-Service include Microsoft Azure, Amazon Web Services, and Oracle Cloud.
+With Infrastructure-as-a-Service, you don’t worry about the IT staff, data centers, or physical hardware.
+This is the essential type of cloud computing since we can’t have Software-as-a-Service applications or Platforms-as-a-Service applications without the foundation level Infrastructure-as-a-Service.
+The most prominent players in cloud computing for Infrastructure-as-a-Service include Microsoft Azure, Amazon Web Services, and Oracle Cloud.